 Assistant Commissioner for medical marijuana Jeff Brown continued his policy of not commenting on the story.

-Judges Fisher, Moynihan, and Gummer ruled in the case arguing that the problems with the corrupting was their own faults.
-They side with the NJDOH on and cited previous cases to do so.
+Judges Fisher, Moynihan, and Gummer ruled in the case arguing that the problems with the corruption were the fault of the applicants.
+They sided with the NJDOH and cited previous cases to do so.

 Cannabis Lawsuit Fallout

 Tetra Grow, Liberty Plant Sciences, Garden State Operations, Cannwell LLC, and Core Empowerment NJ LLC were all represented by Joshua Bauchner of Ansell Grimm.
 Having won the 2018 cannabis lawsuit case, he was expecting to win.

 “It’s really a shame,” Bauchner said regarding the court’s decision to side with the NJODH.
 He was severely critical of the NJDOH and the way they handled their investigation of the issue, and their operating methods.